Pattern hair loss: Research

 A 2023 study on genetically engineered mice published in the journal PNAS found that increasing production of a particular microRNA in hair follicle stem cells, which naturally harden with age, softened the cells and stimulated hair growth.
-The authors of the study said the next research step is to introduce the microRNA into the stem cells using nanoparticles applied directly to the skin, with the goal of developing a similar topical application for humans.
+The authors of the study said the next research step is to introduce the microRNA into the stem cells using nanoparticles applied directly to the skin, to develop a similar topical application for humans.

 Prognosis

 Androgenic alopecia is typically experienced as a "moderately stressful condition that diminishes body image satisfaction".
-However, although most men regard baldness as an unwanted and distressing experience, they usually are able to cope and retain integrity of personality.
+However, although most men regard baldness as an unwanted and distressing experience, they usually can cope and retain integrity of personality.

 Although baldness is not as common in women as in men, the psychological effects of hair loss tend to be much greater.
-Typically, the frontal hairline is preserved, but the density of hair is decreased on all areas of the scalp.
-Previously, it was believed to be caused by testosterone just as in male baldness, but most women who lose hair have normal testosterone levels.
+Typically, the frontal hairline is preserved, but the density of hair is decreased in all areas of the scalp.
+Previously, it was believed to be caused by testosterone, just as in male baldness, but most women who lose hair have normal testosterone levels.

 Epidemiology

 Female androgenic alopecia has become a growing problem that, according to the American Academy of Dermatology, affects around 30 million women in the United States.
 Although hair loss in females normally occurs after the age of 50 or even later when it does not follow events like pregnancy, chronic illness, crash diets, and stress among others, it is now occurring at earlier ages with reported cases in women as young as 15 or 16.

-30–50% of men have male androgenic alopecia by the age of 50, hereditarily there is an 80% predisposition.
+30–50% of men have male androgenic alopecia by the age of 50; hereditarily, there is an 80% predisposition.
 The link between androgenetic alopecia and metabolic syndrome is strongest in non-obese men.